MORE NOTABLE RESULTS FROM THE LAW OFFICE OF BARBARA UNGAR

 .In 2017, through Ms. Ungar's involvement, the charge of simple assault was dismissed against the client in the Franklin Township Municipal Court.

-.In 2018, through Ms. Ungar's advocacy, an Indictment charging possession of drugs was amended to a charge of wandering as a disorderly persons offense with a guilty plea entered and a sentence of a short term of probation.
+.In 2018, through Ms. Ungar's advocacy, an Indictment charging conspiracy and possession of drugs was amended to a charge of wandering as a disorderly persons offense with a guilty plea entered and a sentence of a short term of probation.